-Here at Holborn Assets we have been asked how the Panama Leaks fit into the financial picture for the UK expat.
-The Press is full of talk of tax havens and offshore banking and shell companies – but what does it all mean?
+Here at Holborn Assets, we have been asked how the Panama Leaks fit into the financial picture for the UK expat.
+The press is full of talk of tax havens and offshore banking and shell companies – but what does it all mean?

-Those named include 12 current or former heads of state, 140 politicians, the late father of UK Prime Minister David Cameron, the brother-in-law of China’s president Xi Jinping, various businesspeople, famous sports and entertainment icons, drug smugglers and 33 people or companies blacklisted by the US government, including North Korea.
+Those named include 12 current or former heads of state, 140 politicians, the late father of UK Prime Minister David Cameron, the brother-in-law of China’s President Xi Jinping, various business people, famous sports and entertainment icons, drug smugglers and 33 people or companies blacklisted by the US government, including North Korea.

 A mixed bag of financial scandal on different scales has come to light, including a suspected $2bn money-laundering ring centred on Russian President Vladimir Putin, corruption links to FIFA President Gianni Infantino, and Ian Cameron’s tax affairs.

 What illegal activity has been proven is not clear.
 The BBC reports that, “most of what has been going on is about hiding the true owners of money, the origin of the money and avoiding paying tax on the money.”